 Pursuant to Executive Order 11988, "Floodplain Management," and Director's Order 77-2: Floodplain Management, flooding hazards have been evaluated related to the proposed alternatives for the project.
+The evaluation considers impacts to human life and safety, capital investment, and floodplain values and functions.
+The area of the floodplain affected by the proposed project is relatively small in consideration of the size of the Potomac River and its floodplain.
+The project will not impact the floodplain function with respect to human life and safety; therefore, this topic is not analyzed in this statement.
+The project includes construction in the river, as required for the water intake.
+Elements of the project in the river and the floodplain functions.
+Impacts to federal capital investments are not analyzed, as no investments will be altered by this project.
 This SOF describes the proposed project and alternatives, project site, floodplain determination, use of floodplain, investigation of alternatives, flood risks, and mitigation for the continued use of facilities within the floodplain.